splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

      - Specify ``--no-generate-service-name`` to prevent the preloader from setting the ``OTEL_SERVICE_NAME`` environment variable.
 Only applicable if the ``--with-instrumentation`` option is also specified.
      - ``--generate-service-name``
    * - ``--[activate|disable]-telemetry``
      - Activate or deactivate the instrumentation preloader from sending the ``splunk.linux-autoinstr.executions``  metric to the Collector.
 Only applicable if the ``--with-instrumentation``  option is also specified.
-The default value is
      - ``--activate-telemetry``
    * - ``--[activate|disable]-profiler``
      - Activate or deactivate AlwaysOn CPU Profiling.
 Only applicable if the ``--with-instrumentation``  option is also specified.